ishswar/katacoda-scenarios/cka-cluster-with-kind/step2.md

 Let's create a simple NGINX base deployment with 2 replicas and expose deployment with service running on port *32070*

-Just for simply city we will make sure that pods get scheduled on node `` and `` - so lets taint node ``
+Just for simply city we will make sure that pods get scheduled on node `kind-worker2` and `kind-worker3` - so lets taint node `kind-worker`

 `kubectl taint node kind-worker no:testpod:NoSchedule`{{execute}}